Siouxland Forecast: November 12, 2020

-Tonight we’ll have clear skies and bitterly cold temperatures falling near 10°.
+Tonight we’ll have clear skies and bitterly cold temperatures falling to 12°.

 With sunshine and a light southerly breeze, we’ll watch the high temperature get up to 41° on Friday.
 A pretty nice start to the weekend and we should melt off much of the remaining snow.